Exhibition sponsorships

 Unsettled Things: Art from an African American South

 Including forty-four works by twenty-eight artists Unsettled Things: Art from an African American South explores works by makers from the southern United States, long overlooked and now considered important artists, including Thornton Dial, Lonnie B. Holley, Nellie Mae Rowe, and Mose Tolliver.
-On view at the International African American Museum, Charleston, SC, from November 26, 2024 through May 4, 2025.
+On view at the International African American Museum, Charleston, SC, through May 4, 2025.

 Image details